Borders of Israel: Summary

 - Eastern: from Kadesh-barnea, via Zin and the salt sea to Zedad and Hamath in the north

-- Southern: from Kadesh Barnea to the Brook of Egypt (probably not the Nile)
+- Southern: from Kadesh Barnea to the Brook of Egypt (Jewish tradition takes this as the Nile)

 - Northern: from the Mediterranean Sea (Mount Hor) to Hamath to Zedad

-The boundaries defined in Numbers 34 are shown in Fig.1 and in Ezek 47.13-20 we find more boundary detail which confirm these boundaries.
+The boundaries defined in Numbers 34 are shown in Fig.2 and in Ezek 47.13-20 we find more boundary detail which confirm these boundaries.
 It is clearly stated that the Jordan is the eastern boundary (v18) and the western boundary (the Mediterranean Sea) goes north as far as ‘opposite Hamath’ (v20).
 The southern boundary is defined by a ‘brook’ in Num 34.5 and Ezek 47.19 and by a ‘river’ in Gen 15.18.
-Note that this is most likely not the Nile, link, link.
+As mentioned, Jewish tradition takes this to be the Nile (although some dispute this, link, link).

 A Border Discrepancy?

 At first sight it appears that there is some discrepancy in the northern boundary, since initially God told Abraham this boundary would be the River Euphrates, much further to the north (Gen 15.18).
-The kingdoms of David and Solomon did indeed stretch from the river of Egypt on the Sinai peninsula (not the Nile), across the Syrian Desert to Tiphsah on the Euphrates, but the Euphrates boundary is absent from Num 34 and Ezek 47.
+The kingdoms of David and Solomon did indeed stretch from the river of Egypt on the Sinai peninsula, across the Syrian Desert to Tiphsah on the Euphrates, but the Euphrates boundary is absent from Num 34 and Ezek 47.

 A possible explanation is that God is giving boundaries for two time periods.
 At the Second Coming of Christ, link, there will be significant geological changes in the Middle East (Zech 14.4,10)(Isa 11.15,16) and one of these is the drying up of the Euphrates (Rev 16.12).
 So whilst the Euphrates served as a boundary for David and Solomon, it virtually ceases to be a landmark in the Millennium.